Dinith1/MSA.Currency-Converter/README.md

 # MSA_app

-I have have a paid subscription to use https :(, so enable scripts in the browser.
+I need to have a paid subscription for the API to use https :(, so enable scripts in the browser.

 https://converteroo.azurewebsites.net/